 Nonetheless, it is still crucial to keep a strict watch and follow the necessary guidelines and requirements for using ultraviolet lights in HVAC systems in your home to prevent unwanted results.

 The United States Environmental Protection Agency (EPA) offers a balanced and realistic point-of-view about UV radiation from UV lamps in air conditioners.

 The government organization recognizes that IF PROPERLY DESIGNED, “UV lamps may destroy indoor biological pollutants such as viruses, bacteria, and some molds that are growing on the moist interiors of HVAC surfaces (e.g., cooling coils, drain pans, or ductwork).”

 However, EPA also says that “typical UVGI cleaners used in homes have limited effectiveness in killing bacteria and molds.
 Effective destruction of some viruses and most mold and bacterial spores usually requires much higher UV exposure than is provided in a typical home unit.”

 So DO NOT get easily baited to purchase an air conditioner that says it has a built-in UV light system.
 Do your research and enlist the service of your trusted and qualified HVAC contractor or technician to help you with the proper installation and usage of HVAC UV lights.

-You can also increase the effectiveness of the HVAC UV light by combining it with HEPA or activated carbon filters.
+You can also increase the effectiveness of the HVAC UV light by combining it with MERV 13 filters.
 Finally, never underestimate the power of regular AC service, cleaning, and maintenance for better indoor air quality.

 Let us further examine what UV lights do, and if they are indeed your best bet in protecting your family’s breathing space.